-2.2.5 - Please list any World Heritage properties for which your State Party intends to request the granting of Enhanced Protection.
-Ancient Thebes and its Necropolis

-2.3.
-UNESCO Programmes

-2.3.1 - The table below indicates which of the selected UNESCO programmes your State Party participates in.
+- 2.2.5 Please list any World Heritage properties for which your State Party intends to request the granting of Enhanced Protection. - 2.3.
+UNESCO Programmes - 2.3.1 The table below indicates which of the selected UNESCO programmes your State Party participates in.
 Please check and amend as necessary.